 No matter your exercise, three major factors are at the root of shin splints, Metzl explains.
-First there's the mechanics of your body: If your feet roll inward when you run (a.k.a. underpronation) or you’re over-striding, extra unnecessary force could be loaded onto your tibia bone, causing discomfort Inverse relationship between the complexity of midfoot kinematics and muscle activation in patients with medial tibial stress syndrome.
-Rathleff MS, Samani A, Olesen CG.
-Journal of Electromyography and Kinesiology: Official Journal of the International Society of Electrophysiological Kinesiology, 2011, Apr.;21(4):1873-5711. .
+First there's the mechanics of your body: If your feet roll inward when you run (a.k.a. underpronation) or you’re over-striding, extra unnecessary force could be loaded onto your tibia bone, causing discomfort high BMI levels have also been linked to shin splints..
 Second, increasing how far or how often you run too quickly can trigger the pain.
-Lastly, the lower your bone density (which peaks at age 30), the greater your risk, and high BMI levels have also been linked to shin splints.
+Lastly, the lower your bone density (which peaks at age 30), the greater your risk, and

 An Ounce of Prevention...